Platform logo

 3.4.
 Characteristics of the birth room

-The new project (Figure 5) proposes a new configuration of the birth room with a 'squarer' shape to optimize the square meters.
-The room is not simply bigger, but especially its shape and configuration offer greater freedom of movement and flexibility of the environment, which can assume different configurations by moving the furniture and creating different spatial situations.
-The new configuration helps the mothers to have the maximum emotional and physical freedom during the three significant moments of the birth event: labour, birth, and post-partum.
+The new project (Figure 5) proposes a new configuration of the birth room with a 'squarer' shape to optimise the square meters.
+The room is not simply bigger, but especially its shape and configuration offer greater freedom of movement and flexibility in the environment, which can assume different configurations by moving the furniture and creating different spatial situations.
+The new configuration helps the mothers have the maximum emotional and physical freedom during the three significant moments of the birth event: labour, birth, and postpartum.

 In addition, an interface space is designed between the corridor and the door of the birth room so that the visibility of the room from the public space is greatly reduced.
-This positively influences the sense of control and relaxation for mothers and provides a greater sense of privacy and capacity for autonomy and control of women and a greater perception of security.
+This positively influences the sense of control and relaxation for mothers and provides a greater sense of privacy and capacity for autonomy and control for women, as well as a greater perception of security.

 The furnishings selected for the new layout mirror the search for greater intimacy and domesticity to favour the physiology of childbirth and better physical and psychological conditions.
-The furnishings and objects supporting childbirth are fundamental for the practice of childbirth and the organization of the space.
-Their choice and arrangements aim to give as much support as possible to the different activities of women without reducing room flexibility degree.
+The furnishings and objects supporting childbirth are fundamental for the practice of childbirth and the organisation of the space.
+Their choices and arrangements aim to provide as much support as possible to women's diverse activities without reducing their flexibility.

 Figure 5.
 New project proposal: characteristics of the birth room. (© TESIS -DIDA)